Madrid Diary #2, Weeks 2-5

 Perhaps this is just my lil’ country boy brain getting overloaded in this brave new world.
 Still I’ve managed to see plenty, if not as much as I’d hoped for this week—I’ve been to an elegant rooftop bar called Gau and Café in Lavapies, seen the church where Goya is buried and has a ceiling covered with some of his beautiful frescoes, watched two big football games in a popular sports bar packed with locals (especially when Real Madrid won the Copa del Rey last night, things got CRAZY), gone to bilingual pub trivia twice and just this afternoon visited the Matadero 20 minutes from my house, a massive arts center/movie theater/restaurant/recording studio free to the public that’s built inside an old pig slaughterhouse.
 Madrilenos sure know how to repurpose their old stuff.
 But thankfully, even when I can’t decide on what area to explore next I can always fall back on one of Madrid’s many beautiful parks.

-A few days I finally made it out to Casa de Campo on the west side of the city over the river, an expanse of green hills and avatar trees that’s roughly 6 times the size.
+A few days I finally made it out to Casa de Campo on the west side of the city over the river, an expanse of green hills and avatar trees that’s roughly 6 times the size of Central Park.
 It used to be the royal hunting grounds and I can understand why!
-I was there on a Monday afternoon so I encountered about 20 people over the course of my two hour stroll through, stopping for a while to lay in the shade and read Haruki Murakami’s 1984 as picturesque clouds drifted lazily above me.
+I was there on a Monday afternoon so I encountered about 20 people over the course of my two hour stroll through, stopping for a while to lay in the shade and read Haruki Murakami’s 1Q84 as picturesque clouds drifted lazily above me.
 I’ll definitely be going back there, hopefully with a rented bike and a friend in tow.

 Coming up next…